sk8board/CRServoF_ELRS_for_RP2040_Pico_RP2350_Pico_2/README.md

 Waveshare RP2040 Zero.
 Other types of RP2040 microprocessor boards can be used.
 Please reference the Board Pinout section below for your board.

-HappyModel EP2 receiver.
-Other types of ExpressLRS (ELRS) receivers can be used.
-EP2 is a good choice if a small size is required for your project.
+HappyModel EP2 receiver or other brand of nano ExpressLRS (ELRS) receiver.

 ULN2003A transistor array.
 Functions as a switch with up to 0.5 amp maximum capacity.